MicroEJ/VEEPortQualificationTools/tests/ui/ui3/README.rst

 Configuration
 -------------

+#.
+Follow the configuration of the `CORE Test Suite <../../core/README.rst>`_.

-1. Add all files of these folders as source files:
+#.
+Add all files of these folders as source files:

-   -  ``tests/ui/c/src``
+   -  ``tests/ui/ui3/c/src``

-2. Add these folders as include folders:
+#.
+Add these folders as include folders:

-   -  ``tests/ui/c/inc``
+   -  ``tests/ui/ui3/c/inc``

-3. Implement all functions defined in these files:
+#.
+Implement all functions defined in these files:

    -  ``x_impl_config.c``: see `Tests Description`_

-4. Add a call to the function ``T_UI_main()`` just before the call to ``microej_main()``.
+#.
+Add a call to the function ``T_UI_main()`` just before the call to
+   ``microej_main()``.
-5. In the MicroEJ SDK, import the MicroEJ project ``microej-ui-validation`` from the folder ``tests/ui/java``.
+#.
+In the MicroEJ SDK, import the MicroEJ project ``microej-ui-validation`` from the folder ``tests/ui/ui3/java``.
-6. Build this MicroEJ Application against the MicroEJ Platform to qualify.
+#.
+Build this MicroEJ Application against the MicroEJ Platform to qualify.
-7. Build the BSP and link it with the MicroEJ Platform runtime library and MicroEJ Application.
+#.
+Build the BSP and link it with the MicroEJ Platform runtime library and MicroEJ Application.

 Flush Tests
 -----------